wallacepck/tp/docs/DeveloperGuide.md

 1. Add a contact while all contacts are being shown

     1. Prerequisites: List all contacts using the `list` command.
 Ensure there are no contacts with the same name and telegram handles as any of the test cases provided below.
-Perform the below test cases sequentially.
+Perform the following test cases sequentially.

     2. Test case: `add n/John Doe p/98765432 e/johnd@example.com t/@johnacademysource r/TA m/CS2103T` <br>
        Expected: The contact will be added to the list.
 Details of the added contact shown in the status message.